 PARSLEY & MINT

-Companion planting onions with parsley or mint helps to ward off onion fly.
-The fragrant leaves of both mint and parsley help confuse the onion fly who like to breed in the onions leaves.
-Onion fly maggots will also eat their way through the onion bulbs leaving you with no crop come the harvest.
+Growing mint or parsley as onion companion planting helps to ward off onion fly.
+The fragrant leaves of both mint and parsley help confuse the onion fly, which likes to breed in the onions' leaves.
+Onion fly maggots will also eat their way through the onion bulbs leaving you with no crop come the time to harvest onions.

-'Take care with some companion plants such as mint,' says Sue Sanderson, Horticultural Executive at Thompson & Morgan in a recent blog post.
+However, 'take care with some companion plants such as mint,' cautions Sue Sanderson, horticultural executive at Thompson & Morgan (opens in new tab).
 'These are fast-growing plants and will quickly smother your crop.
-Grow mint in containers to keep it under control.'
+Ideally grow mint in a herb planter alongside the crops to keep it under control.'

-This pretty daisy-like flower has plenty of benefits to the garden, attracting pollinators with their sweet fragrance as well as being able to be dried to make a calming tea.
+This pretty daisy-like flower and aromatic herb has plenty of benefits for the garden.
+It is a good plant for pollinators, attracting pollinators with its sweet fragrance as well as being able to be dried to make a calming tea.
 It is also antibacterial and anti-fungal, helping to protect your plants.
-As if this isn't enough when chamomile is companion planted with onions also improves the flavor of the onions.
+As if this isn't enough, when chamomile is used as an onion companion plant it also improves the flavor of the onions.

-If you prefer your onions to taste sweeter, companion planting onions with summer savory is the perfect combination.
+If you prefer your onions to taste sweeter, onion companion planting with summer savory is the perfect combination.
 It will also help to encourage the growth of your onions.

 Onion companion planting – with flowers

-Alliums and chives are also both members of the onion family and have the same benefits of companion planting as the traditional vegetable while also looking beautiful in the border.
-Planting alliums or chives in your rose bed will help to deter aphids and black-fly, keeping your blooms looking beautiful.
+Alliums and chives are also both members of the onion family and have the same benefits of companion planting as the traditional vegetable, while also looking beautiful as flower bed ideas.
+Planting alliums or chives as part of your rose garden ideas will help to deter aphids and black-fly, keeping your rose blooms looking beautiful.

-One of the most popular fall garden flowers, pair chrysanthemums with chives 'as the onion scent will deter aphids' advises Sue Sanderson, Horticultural Executive at Thompson & Morgan.
+One of the most popular late summer flowers and flower for the fall garden, pair chrysanthemums with chives 'as the onion scent will deter aphids,' advises Sue Sanderson of Thompson & Morgan.

 If you're short of room, species of onions including scallions and chives are a very compact choice for companion planting.
 'Where space is limited, add in crops among your flowers, selecting beneficial partners, such as fringes of chives, to attract garden helpers to the vegetables,' advises gardening expert Leigh Clapp.